The Greatest Show in the Galaxy: Plot

 The Doctor enters the same caravan in which Ace and Bellboy are hiding.
-Ace has helped Bellboy restore his memories.
-In the past, Dead Beat, then known as Kingpin and owner of the Psychic Circus, had come to Segonax in search of a great power; in finding it, the power drove him mad and caused him to enslave the rest of the circus to that power.
-The Chief Clown locates the three in the caravan, and Bellboy, feeling responsible for Flower Child's death as he had been forced to construct the robotic bus conductor, sacrifices himself to let the Doctor and Ace escape.
+In the past, Deadbeat, then known as Kingpin and owner of the Psychic Circus, had come to Segonax in search of a great power; in finding it, the power drove him mad and the circus became enslaved to that power.
+The Chief Clown locates the three in the caravan, and Bellboy, feeling unable to move on after Flower Child's death, kills himself to let the Doctor and Ace escape.

-The Doctor and Ace locate Dead Beat and take him to the well.
-The Doctor recognises Dead Beat's medallion is missing a piece; he believes it to be in the bus and offers to cover for Ace and Dead Beat to look for it by taking his role in the ring.
+The Doctor and Ace locate Deadbeat and take him to the well.
+The Doctor recognises Deadbeat's medallion is missing a piece; he believes it to be in the bus and offers to cover for Ace and Deadbeat to look for it by taking his role in the ring.
 Cook says that the Doctor, he, and Mags are up next.
 Cook asks for a beam of moonlight to aid in his performance, which reveals Mags to be a werewolf.
 However, instead of attacking the Doctor, she attacks and kills Cook.
 The family cheers, entertained by the violent display, and the Doctor and Mags escape.
 With no other entertainment, the family orders the Ringmaster and Morgana to perform, but they fail to entertain and are also killed.

-Ace and Dead Beat recover the medallion piece from the bus and, once attached, Dead Beat recovers his Kingpin personality.
+Ace and Dead Beat recover the medallion piece from the bus and, once attached, Deadbeat recovers his Kingpin personality.
 Kingpin helps defeat the Chief Clown and his robots before they return to the circus, only to find the Doctor has again been called to entertain the family.
 The Doctor has determined that the family are really Gods of Ragnarok, who feed on entertainment and kill those who do not satisfy them.
-The Doctor instructs Ace and Kingpin to throw Kingpin's medallion, linked to the dimensional portal that the Gods use, into the energy well while he tries to give them time by performing for them.
-Ace and Kingpin complete this task just as the Doctor is about to be obliterated; the medallion falls into the ring—as the well was a dimensional portal—and the Doctor uses the medallion to reflect the Gods' powers back onto them.
-The Doctor leaves the main tent as it explodes.
+The Doctor instructs Ace and Kingpin to retrieve Kingpin's medallion, which is linked to the dimensional portal that the Gods of Ragnarok use.
+The Gods of Ragnarok use the corpse of Captain Cook in an effort to stop them, but Ace kicks the corpse into the energy well.
+The Gods of Ragnarok are about to kill the Doctor but the well was a dimensional portal so the medallion falls into the ring.
+The Doctor uses the medallion to reflect the Gods of Ragnarok's blasts of power back onto them.
+As the temple collapses, the Doctor escapes via the main tent as it too is destroyed.